w3c/wai-atag-report-tool/README.md

 # [Draft] ATAG Conformance Evaluation Report Tool (ACERT)

-With this tool, people can find out how accessible their [authoring tool](https://www.w3.org/TR/ATAG20/#def-Authoring-Tool) is.
-It will guide them through the Success Criteria of the [Authoring Tool Accessibility Guidelines 2.0](https://www.w3.org/TR/ATAG20/) (ATAG 2.0).
+With this tool, people can report on how accessible their [authoring tool](https://www.w3.org/TR/ATAG20/#def-Authoring-Tool) is.
+It guides them through the Success Criteria of the [Authoring Tool Accessibility Guidelines 2.0](https://www.w3.org/TR/ATAG20/) (ATAG 2.0), allowing to record a **result** and **observation** for each.
+It outputs to JSON and HTML.

 ## Status